 Focus and Scope

 AITI is an international journal.
-It aims at fast publishing the research findings that focus on the field of technology Innovation.
-And it publishes original papers including but not limited to the following fields:
+It aims to rapidly publish the newest research findings that focus on the field of technology Innovation.
+And it publishes original papers including but not limited to the following topics:

 - Aeronautical/Aerospace Engineering